 If you're going to land a job in any market, it helps to get a head start.
 So instead of poring over job boards for hours, use these tips to focus on the hidden opportunities out there.

-Editor’s note: This article originally was published on August 7, 2020, and previously contained information about the July 2020 unemployment rates.
+Editor’s note: This article originally was published on August 7, 2020.
+It has been updated with more recent information.